bW9uZG8/PatriotCTF-2025/Reverse/Are-You-Pylingual.md

 **pctf{obFusc4ti0n_i5n't_EncRypt1oN}**

-I thought this challenge was fun and pushed my boundaries of what i knew and needed to learn.
-I learned a lot about python and obfuscation techniques as well as getting a couple of new tools under my belt now!
+This challenge really reinforced the importance of understanding reversible operations in obfuscation methods and how obfuscation doesn't mean the data is encrypted.
+The challenge looked complicated at first, but after breaking it down in steps and analyzing it, it was a matter of understanding what each step does and how to tackle it.
+Overall, this was a great challenge for learning Python and stepping into reverse engineering and adding a couple of new tools under my belt!

 # Full Code
 ```